serge-rgb/compiler/README.md

 scc
 ===================

 This is a compiler for a strict superset of the C language.
-Specifically, C11.
-The goal of this project is to create a simple compiler that fully supports C11 but that also adds new features.

 List of features.
 -----------------

+- All of C11
 - Very short compile times

-All of C11 plus:

-- Namespaces and a module system
+- A module system
 - Structs with optimal layout (auto struct Foo {  };  )
 - Native SIMD types a la Intel ISPC
 - Reflection (compiler-provided type info)